Recommended by Animal Welfare Denmark

 We have actively participated in developing the Danish label for animal welfare.
 The label divides products into three categories of one, two or three hearts, where three hearts indicates the highest level.
 This makes animal welfare accessible for more people – and ensures that consumers drive the development.

 The label was introduced for pork in 2017, and since then the proportion of meat with the new label has grown steadily.
-Therefore, we are now working to spread the label to other products.
+Today the label is not only used for pork but also for meat and dairy cattle, broilers and dairy products.

 No eggs from battery hens at Salling Group